pranavkumar2001/pranavkumar2001/README.md

 - 👋 Hi, I’m Pranav Kumar
 - 👀 I’m interested in coding and development
-- 🌱 I’m currently studying Btech in Information Technology from Techno Main Salt Lake.
+- 🌱 I’m currently pursuing Btech in Information Technology(2023 batch) from Techno Main Salt Lake.

 <!---
 pranavkumar2001/pranavkumar2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.